• Skip to primary navigation

 • Panko - Panko gives the meatballs texture and weight.
 The breadcrumbs are airy and light but can be substituted with regular or Italian breadcrumbs.

-• Grated Parmigiano-Reggiano - Parmigiano-reggiano adds adds a sharp savory flavor.
+• Grated Parmigiano-Reggiano - Parmigiano-Reggiano adds adds a sharp savory flavor.
 It is a deliciously funky cheese that gives the meatballs extra Italian flavor.

 • Garlic and Parsley - Meatballs need seasoning.
 Garlic and parsley brighten the meatballs with fresh herby flavors.
 Fresh garlic and parsley can be substituted for garlic powder and dried parsley or other herbs, like sweet basil, rosemary, and more.